Lesson Plan - Get It!

 Have you ever heard of minerals?

-The minerals that are found in your body are a little different from minerals in creation.
+The minerals that are found in your body are a little different from minerals in nature.
 Minerals in your body include materials like iron, magnesium, and potassium.
-Minerals in creation include these substances, plus hundreds of others!
+Minerals in nature include these substances, plus hundreds of others!

 Minerals are made up of around 90 elements, or chemicals, found on the periodic table.
 These elements combine in over 3,000 ways to form different minerals.
 The elements bond together to form a crystal structure.